This Day in History

 December 21, 1929

-APT and AED Developer Doug Ross is Born
+APT and AED Developer Doug Ross Born

 Douglas T. Ross is born in Canton, China.
 He received an AB from Oberlin College in 1951 and an SM from MIT in 1954.
 He worked with John Ward on the Cape Cod Air Defense System Project, held many positions at MIT, including head of the Computer Applications Group at the Electronic System Laboratory, and was project engineer for the MIT Computer-Aided Design project.
 He developed APT (Automatically Programmed Tools)--now an international standard--and AED (Automated Engineering Design) projects which were early precursors of the languages and systems of modern CAD and CAM systems.
-These projects were run in close connection with the WHIRLWIND, TX-0, TX-2, Project MAC, and CTSS.
+These projects were run in close connection with the Whirlwind, TX-0, TX-2, Project MAC, and CTSS.